Big Nate: In a Class by Himself: Plot

-Finally, Nate has science class with his elderly teacher, Mr. Galvin, whom is rumored by the students to have never laughed at anything, thus Nate saying, "He's stiff as a board."
-With his fortune in mind, Nate gets the idea to try to become the first person to make him laugh.
-In his vain efforts, he first sticks pencils up his nose, tells a joke about chromosomes, and tries showing off one of his comics to Mr. Galvin, with all of them failing and to get his special drawing pen confiscated for doing so.
-His last effort involves trying to tickle Mr. Galvin in the armpit with a feather duster, only to be screamed at to sit down.
+Finally, Nate has science class with his elderly teacher, Mr. Galvin, whom is rumored by the students to have never laughed at anything.
+Nate decides to try to become the first person to make Mr. Galvin laugh, thereby achieving his fortune, though his efforts result in Mr. Galvin confiscating his special drawing pen.
 Later, however, Nate notices that his pen has opened and leaked whilst in Mr. Galvin's pocket, causing him to burst out laughing.
-Furious, Mr. Galvin gives Nate his seventh and final detention slip for 5 hours of detention.
+Furious, Mr. Galvin gives Nate his seventh and final detention slip for five additional hours of detention.

 The school day finishes, and Nate bitterly makes his way over to the detention room.
-Upon presenting his slips, however, detention supervisor Mrs. Czerwicki informs Nate that he is the first student to have received seven detention slips in one day.
-Realizing that his fortune has "come true", Nate becomes ecstatic, choosing to celebrate by signing a drawing he had done on the desk during his last detention, in which he declares himself as a "school record holder".
+Upon Nate presenting his slips, however, detention supervisor Mrs. Czerwicki informs Nate that he is the first student to have received seven detention slips in one day.
+Realizing that his fortune has "come true", Nate becomes ecstatic, in which he declares himself as a "school record holder", remarking that he "can hardly believe [his] good fortune".